alliedtelesis/ansible_awplus/README.md

 ## Installing this collection

-You can install the Allied Telesis Alliedware Plus collection with the Ansible Galaxy CLI:
+You can install the Allied Telesis AlliedWare Plus collection with the Ansible Galaxy CLI:

     ansible-galaxy collection install alliedtelesis.awplus